 All these adult leaders must remember they are “driving instructors.”

-The Children and Youth Program reminds that more is expected of them.
-The Church Handbook of Instructions offers the following direction:
+The Children and Youth program reminds that more is expected of them.
+The Church’s General Handbook offers the following direction:

 The late Elder Vaughn J. Featherstone, a General Authority Seventy, spoke often about how essential it is for youth to have “third party” leaders — someone in addition to parents and bishops: “[Youth] need help from concerned, perceptive leaders who will use their influence to help steer our youth on the right course.”